Collecting Historical Evidence,

 Yet, the spark of enthusiasm for history and the desire to inform remained, and the Professor Buzzkill podcast was born.
 Coohill works tirelessly to explain complicated yet compelling historical analysis to diverse audiences.
 By explaining how misunderstanding history hurts public discourse and policy decisions, he offers clear and concise solutions to such problems, using examples from history.

-A Word From Our Listeners
+A Word from Our Listeners

 Great history podcast!